Deitox/kestrel_engine/docs/PLUGINS.md

 The engine expects every dynamic library to export `kestrel_plugin_entry`, which returns a `PluginExport` describing the targeted API version and a factory function that yields a boxed `EnginePlugin`.
 As soon as the plugin builds successfully, the loader registers any `provides_features` listed in the manifest along with whatever the plugin publishes during `build()`.

-If the loader encounters missing libraries, incompatible API versions, or unmet feature requirements it logs the failure and moves on so one plugin cannot block the entire startup sequence.
+If the loader encounters missing libraries, incompatible API versions, unmet feature requirements, or disabled entries, it logs the failure and records the outcome in the “Plugins” section of the right-hand egui panel so you can see which modules are Loaded / Disabled / Failed without digging through stdout.